2020–2022 Serbian protests: Protest on 11 September 2021

 Around 16:10, a protest walk started towards Branko's Bridge, which would be blocked for two hours.
 There were incidents on the bridge because the police had not stopped the traffic on time.
 The situation was resolved after the passage of vehicles from the bridge to New Belgrade was freed.
 Cars and buses withdrew from the bridge because part of the bridge on the New Belgrade side was cleared.

-A concert of Deca Loših Muzičara was held, as well as a liturgy led by the dismissed monk Antonije.
+A concert by Deca Loših Muzičara was held, as well as a liturgy led by the dismissed monk Antonije.
 Environmental activists ended the protest on Branko's bridge around 5:45 PM.

 At the end of the meeting, the speakers said that "this was a warning blockade" and that they would "give the authorities seven days to fulfill their demands, and if that does not happen, they will continue with the protests in Serbia".

 Protest on 6 November 2021

 A protest organized by the group "Ekološki ustanak" (Ecological Uprising) took place in front of the Radio Television of Serbia building in Belgrade.
 The participants demanded swift removal of the Rio Tinto commercial from the national television and the prohibition of the company advertising by the Electronic Media Regulatory Body.
 They also demanded revocation of all commitments to Rio Tinto by the Serbian government, and publishing the memorandum of understanding between the government and the company signed in 2017.

 From the national television was requested to organize a prime-time debate between scientists, affected residents, and activists on one side and Rio Tinto representatives on the other side.
 The speakers included residents of the affected areas, actress Svetlana Bojković, the Dean of the Faculty of Forestry in Belgrade Ratko Ristić, environmental activist Aleksandar Jovanović Ćuta, and others.